 7. Name your campaign and add a tracking token.

 Adding a tracking token is optional.
-A tracking token is a short string of text appended to the URL that helps track the number of clicks from jobseekers on Sponsored Job postings.
-Any existing tokens will be pre-populated based on existing segments, but you can modify this if needed.
+A tracking token is a short string of text appended to the URL that helps track the number of clicks from job seekers on Sponsored Job postings.
+Any existing token will pre-populate based on existing segments, but you can modify this if needed.